 Upcoming Events

-The Myhre Equine Clinic is thrilled to be welcoming back Dr. Sue Dyson for the 2025 spring Continuing Education conference.
-Topics are still to be determined, but suggestions are welcome
+We are thrilled to be welcoming back Dr. Sue Dyson (MA, Vet MB, PhD, DEO, DipECVSMR) for the 2025 spring Continuing Education conference.

 Past Events